 2. He gives up not long after starting a game or an undertaking, surrendering whenever there’s any hint of frustration

 A child with low self-esteem will give up after a slight hint of frustration or disappointment.
-He or she will prefer to give up than to accept failure and learn from the mistakes made.
+They will prefer to give up than accept failure and learn from the mistakes made.
 This usually makes them weak and instills in them the fear of taking risks.

 3. He cheats or lies when he accepts he will lose a game or do poorly

-When a kid with low self-esteem realizes that they will lose a game, they accept defeat and then decide to cheat or lie.
-For instance, In a game of cards, the child may choose to hide a bad card or lie that they do not have something to attempt to win the game.
+When kids with low self-esteem realize that they will lose a game, they accept defeat and then decide to cheat or lie.
+For instance, In a game of cards, the child may hide a bad card or lie that they do not have something to attempt to win the game.
 This can damage the child’s self-esteem even further because he will believe that he cannot succeed without cheating.

 Here Are Some Ways To Support Your Young Adult’s Confidence When It Is Low

 1. Help them utilize positive words effectively

 Helping them to understand complement and praises can help boost their self-esteem.
 Understanding that people genuinely believe in them can grow to believe and have faith in themselves.
 They can then think that they can do things with their strength and abilities.